andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Object Oriented Programming

 > [!todo]- only SDML and AECD
-> This topic is an advanced topic that is only relevant for the SDM and AECD department.
+> This topic is an advanced topic that is only relevant for the SDM and AECD departments.
 There will be a note only for this at the end.

 You can basically define and use your very own datatypes using OOP or import special datatypes created by others.
-First you have to define it with all its values and behaviour in a class, then you can create objects based on this class.
+First, you have to define all the attributes (=values) and behavior in a class.
+Then you can create objects based on this class.

 # Internal Details

 ## Truthy and Falsy
-In python any value can be evaluated (e.g. in a [[7 Operator#Logical Operators|logical operator]], [[2 Conditionals|condition]], ...) like a boolean.
+In Python, any value can be evaluated (e.g. in a [[7 Operator#Logical Operators|logical operator]], [[2 Conditionals|condition]], ...) like a boolean.
 Python will treat it as truthy (`True`) or falsy (`False`) based on its type and value.
 - **Falsy Values**: `False`, `0`, `0.0`, `0j`, `""`, `[]`, `()`, `set()`, `{}`, `None`, `range(0)`
 - **Truthy Values**: Everything else so not empty collections and not zero numeric values